aleshaleksey/fansys23/08-spell-list.md

 - If the spell is learned through "air", "earth", "fire" or "water" magic, it can only be cast if the location is associated with the element, or during the appropriate season.
 - If the spell is cast through "nature" magic, it cannot be cast in locales created through artifice (eg, cities, castles, houses, ships, etc).

-**Upcast**: For every extra MP dice used in casting the spell, the duration increases by 8 hours, or the radius increases by 20ft.
+**Upcast**: For every extra MP die above 8 used in casting the spell, the duration increases by 8 hours, or the radius increases by 20ft.

 **Global**: This is one of the great barrier spells used by great mages as part of a great defensive weave, be it to keep great calamities sealed through the ages, or protect places and being precious to them.